-Last updated on November 17th, 2016
+Last updated on October 9th, 2019

-The strategy of doing a little bit one day and finishing up your efforts the next day is the idea behind the new book Make Ahead Bread: 100 Recipes for Melt-in-Your-Mouth Fresh Bread Every Day, by Donna Currie.
+The strategy of doing a little bit one day and finishing up your efforts the next day is the idea behind the book Make Ahead Bread: 100 Recipes for Melt-in-Your-Mouth Fresh Bread Every Day, by Donna Currie.

 No doubt you’ve been charmed by her bunny bread, which has been hopping all over the internet for a few years.
 [Full disclosure: Donna and I met and bonded over bread at King Arthur Flour’s Blog & Bake workshop in 2011.]

 It’s true that the intimidation factor is high for novice bakers because of the necessity of working with yeast (the element that Donna calls the “stray cat loose in the building … unpredictable and hard to tame.”)